israellevin/marmalade/README.md

 - `generators`: get a simple list of all generator IDs known to the queried player, in reverse chronological order.
 - `generator <generator ID>`: get the generator with the specified ID as an archive file.
 - `players`: get a list of all players known to the queried player, in reverse chronological order, containing, for each player, the public key identifying the player, their latest known addresses, and when they were last seen.
-- `play <jam name> <generator name> <instance ID> <signature> <public key>`: run the generator with the specified ID, but only if it has not been run with the specified instance ID before (this allows for multiple instances of the same generator to be run in parallel).
+- `play <jam name> <generator name> <instance ID> <signature> <public key>`: run the generator with the ID `<querying player ID>:<generator name>`, but only if it has not been run with the specified instance ID before (this allows for multiple instances of the same generator to be run in parallel).
+Because the player ID is generated from the public key, a player can only request for his own generators to be played.

 While the first three calls do not change the state of the jam and can therefore be anonymous, the `play` call will, in addition to running the generator, download and deploy the generator if it is not locally present and add it to the list of known generators, and add the querying player to the list of players if it is not already there (along with the public key provided, which will be used to identify the player from that point on).
 It therefore has to be signed by the querying player and verified by the queried player.